Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 As a user of Power-Assert, it is important to be aware of all call sites that are transformed by the compiler plugin.
 And when a new version of a library is available, consider how this might change what call sites are transformed.
-We're working on ways to make this transformation more obvious at the call site, but we unfortuantely have nothing to share yet.
+We're working on ways to make this transformation more obvious at the call site, but we unfortunately have nothing to share yet.

 ## Interactions